Christians You Should Know: Corrie ten Boom February 8, 2023

 A Spiritual Application for Our Lives:

 Few people know the name of Corrie ten Boom.
 Fewer still have heard of the deep work God did in her as she endured some of the greatest difficulties known to man.
 Our understanding of that time comes from our ability to look back on history.
-However, for the ten Boom family, it was a choice that can and would cost them everything.
+However, for the Ten Boom family, it was a choice that could and would cost them everything.

 Corrie’s life teaches us that forgiveness is possible no matter the depth of hurt you endure.
 God’s grace and comfort extend even to the dark hatred found in Ravensbruck.
 For it was in this wretched place that Corrie learned what true love and mercy look like.
 Eaten up with fleas, mixed in with the worst criminals, abused by godless Nazis, and broken by the loss of those she loved most – Corrie discovered more of the heart of God than many ever will.
 She penned, “As far as I myself was concerned, I had here received the blessing of a better understanding of the suffering of the Lord Jesus, and consequently a deeper appreciation of His great love.”
 Have you allowed hurt and loss to open your understanding of the mercy and love of our Savior?

-A complete testimony of all that God did in the ten Boom family has filled many books.
+A complete testimony of all that God did in the Ten Boom family has filled many books.
 I encourage you to read them and allow God to speak to you.
 Forgiveness is the most powerful healing agent in the world.
-“Bitterness,” said Corrie, “is like drinking poison and expecting the other person to die.”
+“Forgiveness,” Corrie wrote, “is the key which unlocks the door of resentment and the handcuffs of hatred.
+It breaks the chains of bitterness and the shackles of selfishness.”
 Rest in the faithfulness of God today.
 Perhaps you have suffered unspeakable hurt; give it to God and ask for His strength to forgive.
 Let us all dwell on this truth today: “There is no pit so deep, that God’s great love is not deeper still.”

 A Suggestion for Further Reading…